ekliao/EricLiaoDigitalGarden/src/site/notes/This digital garden's raison d'être.md

 {"dg-publish":true,"permalink":"/this-digital-garden-s-raison-d-etre/","noteIcon":"2","created":"","updated":""}
 ---

 To put this website in context, I love [Andy Matuschak](https://andymatuschak.org/)'s idea of thinking and writing notes for the self, disregarding the audience.
 This resonates with how I feel all along when blogging became a thing in the early 2000s.
+I intuitively agree that this way of presenting oneself to the world "creates more invested, interesting followings over the long term."
 See below also for his insights:
 - Working with the garage door up
 - Anti-marketing